Edmund Spangler: Arrest, trial, and conviction

-Along with the general charge of conspiracy each of the defendants were charged with the specific role they were accused of playing.
+Along with the general charge of conspiracy, each of the defendants were charged with the specific role they were accused of playing.
 Spangler was accused of aiding and assisting Booth into the President's box and then barring the door outside the box to prevent any help for Lincoln and then helping Booth escape.

-After hearing all the trial testimony for the defendants General Lew Wallace, one of the commissioners, wrote a letter to his wife Susan dated June 26, 1865, in which he included the following comment.
-The trial is not yet over but I say to myself, certainly it can't endure beyond this week, and do all I can to be patient.
+After hearing all the trial testimony for the defendants, commissioner General Lew Wallace wrote a letter to his wife Susan, dated June 26, 1865, in which he included the following comment: The trial is not yet over but I say to myself, certainly it can't endure beyond this week, and do all I can to be patient.
 Judge Bingham, on the side of the government, speaks tomorrow, and the comm. votes "guilty or not guilty".
 I have passed a few words with my associate members, and think we can agree in a couple of hours at farthest.
 Three, if not four, of the eight will be acquitted—that is, they would be if we voted today.
 What effect Bingham will have remains to be seen.
 Spangler was one of the three who the majority of the commissioners believed was not guilty.

 Three days later the commissioners in deliberation with the three prosecutors found Spangler not guilty of the general charge of conspiracy, not guilty of assisting Booth into the President's box and barring help, but guilty of helping Booth escape.